FonixArdent/Git-Progress/README.md

 3. Enter Your Information on that app

-## 💠 What is new about GitProgress 1.0 :
+## 💠 Check out What is new about GitProgress 1.0 app:

 - Made some change for the main program and fix some problems
 - Changing the text displayed on the main window